How much does an ERP cost?

 - Reduction in Material Costs - An ERP leads to improved procurement processes.
 Better demand forecast allows better terms from vendors which can mean a 5% reduction in purchasing costs.
 You will no longer have to pay for material at those premium prices because of shortages.

-- Lower Cost of Labor - Manufacturing practices will improve and your work schedule will suffer from fewer outages and interruptions.
+- Lower Cost of Labor - Manufacturing practices will improve and your work schedule will benefit from fewer outages and interruptions.
 You can estimate that an ERP can bring down your direct and indirect labor costs by as much as 10%.
 This will reduce overtime and re-work as well as speed up the work flow on the shop floor.

 - Improved Sales and Customer Service - Better coordination and communication within the company and streamlined production leads to an increase in sales.
 A company running a good ERP sees fewer lost sales, an increase in overall sales and far greater customer satisfaction.
 Ability to manage and keep customers happy will result in repeat business.
 This increase can be as much as 10% of the previous sales value.